panchagil/docker-pyigl/README.md

 Quick Start
 --------
+__Note:__ If you use __docker-machine__ you need to modify `./run_tutorials.sh` to use the commented line instead.
+Most recent installations of docker don't need docker-machine.

 Running `./run_tutorials.sh` will start the image on libigl python folder.
-*Note:* If you use docker-machine you need to modify the script.
-The required line is commendted.

 From there run the following to test the first tutorial (no ui)
 ```
 PYTHONPATH=. python tutorials/001_BasicTypes.py